Perfection is mandatory

 On the ducting itself, every single bend adds more pressure, so the last thing you need is an installer forced to add more bends because the ‘indicative’ design they’re following doesn’t fit.
 Even a small increase above the ‘as-designed’ air resistance can jeopardise performance if not final certification.

 When you know the total air resistance on the system you can calculate the Specific Fan Power needed to deliver the required ventilation rates.
 The maximum figure, the power used to deliver boost ventilation, must comply with Approved Document F as well as Passivhaus.
 Finally, with accurate pressure and power data, supported by evidence, you can work out the worst-case acoustic performance.
 Passivhaus certifiers should ask for this performance data before you start.
+Acoustic testing of the finished property is a Passivhaus requirement.

 After you finish